AppsFlyerKnowledge/devhub/docs/guides/sdks/android-sdk/purchase-connector-android.md

 val afPurchaseClient = builder.build()
 ```

-### Start Observing Transactions
+### Start observing transactions

 Start the SDK instance to observe transactions. </br>

-> **⚠️ Please Note**
+> **⚠️ Note**
-> This should be called right after calling the Android SDK's [`start`](https://dev.appsflyer.com/hc/docs/integrate-android-sdk#starting-the-android-sdk) method.
+> This should be called right after calling the Android SDK [`start`](https://dev.appsflyer.com/hc/docs/integrate-android-sdk#starting-the-android-sdk) method.
 > Calling `startObservingTransactions` activates a listener that automatically observes new billing transactions.
-This includes new and existing subscriptions and new in app purchases.
+This includes new and existing subscriptions and new in-app purchases.
 > The best practice is to activate the listener as early as possible, preferably in the `Application` class.

 ```java